amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/doc/decorators.md

 You can include gates, pulse control, classical control and subroutine calls.
 The function wrapped by `@aq.main` is converted into a `Program` object.
 The `Program` object can be executed on [devices available through Amazon Braket](https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html), including local simulators.
 The code snippet below creates a quantum program with `@aq.main` and runs it on the `Device` instantiated as `device`.

 ```
-num_qubits = 5
+size = 5

-@aq.main(num_qubits=num_qubits)
+@aq.main(num_qubits=size)
 def ghz_state():
-    """Create a GHZ state of size num_qubits."""
+    """Create a GHZ state of the specified size."""
     h(0)
-    for i in aq.range(1, num_qubits):
+    for i in aq.range(1, size):
         cnot(0, i)
-    measure(list(range(num_qubits)))
+    measure(range(size))

 device.run(ghz_state)
 ```

 When you run your quantum program, the Amazon Braket SDK automatically serializes the program to OpenQASM before sending it to the local simulator or the Amazon Braket service.
-In AutoQASM, you can optionally view the OpenQASM script of your quantum program before submitting to a device by calling `to_ir()` on the `Program` object.
+In AutoQASM, you can optionally view the OpenQASM script of your quantum program before submitting to a device by calling `display()` on the `Program` object.

 ```
 ghz_state.display()